KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/rust_programming_for_the_object_oriented_developer.md

 - The terminal at the bottom of the screen is used to run Cargo.
 - The editor at the top of the screen is used to write Rust code.

-## Understanding Objects in Object-Oriented Languages
+## ⭐⭐⭐️️️Understanding Objects in Object-Oriented Languages

 Section Overview: In this section, the speaker discusses what an object is in object-oriented languages and compares Python's approach to creating objects with Rust's approach.